microsoft/Dev-Advocacy-Samples/python-mlclassification/README.md

 Create a user called 'ubuntu' that you will use throughout this tutorial.
 In you Ubuntu 18.04 terminal type the following:

         $ sudo adduser ubuntu
+        # Add 'ubuntu' to the sudo user group
         $ sudo adduser ubuntu sudo
         $ su - ubuntu